|Department:||Criminology and Criminal Justice

 - Ph.D.
 2000, Michigan State University, Social science and criminal justice

 - B.A.
 1988, Temple University, Criminal justice

-Dr. Koons-Witt is presently involved in research examining incarcerated mothers and criminal desistance, female co-offending, and corrections programming for women offenders.
-She is also involved in a project looking at the attitudes and practices of South Carolina businesses in hiring people with criminal records.
-Dr. Koons-Witt is currently teaching both undergraduate and graduate courses on Women and Crime, Corrections, and Research Methods.
-She currently serves on the editorial boards of Feminist Criminology and Women and Criminal Justice.
+Dr. Koons-Witt is presently involved in research examining incarcerated mothers and criminal desistance, programming and policies for incarcerated women and those on community supervision, and women involved in the courts.
+She is co-PI on a NSF-funded grant to establish an REU site on the study of Disparities in the Criminal Justice System.
+Dr. Koons-Witt generally teaches courses at both the undergraduate and graduate levels on Women and Crime, Corrections, and Research Methods.
+She currently serves on the editorial boards of Feminist Criminology and Women & Criminal Justice.

 - Women and crime

 Wilson, A., & Koons-Witt, B. (Forthcoming).
 “They still know I’m their momma”: Incarcerated mothers’ perceptions of reunification and resuming a caregiver role.
 Feminist Criminology. doi: 10.1177/1557085120983468.

 Martin, T. E., Huffman, A., Koons-Witt, B. A., & Brame, R. (2020).
 Hiring people with criminal records in South Carolina: Examining Businesses’ Hiring Practices and Views on Incentives.
 Criminal Justice Policy Review, 31(4), 532-554. doi: 10.1177/0887403419831062.

 Koons-Witt, B., & Crittenden, C. (2018).
 Gender Differences and Program Participation among Prisoners with Co-occurring Substance Abuse and Mental Health Disorders.
 Journal of Offender Rehabilitation, 57(7), 431-458. doi: 10.1080/10509674.2018.1523818.